Best practices for hosting online meetings

 Experts recommend conducting roll call to check the system and review the timeline.
 It is also vital to provide offline contact details for the panelist to reach you in the event of technical issues.

-When the meeting is broadcast by one presenter to a large audience, you should assign the facilitator role to a colleague.
+When one presenter broadcasts the meeting to a large audience, you should assign the facilitator role to a colleague.
 The facilitator provides much-needed assistance to the presenter.

 Online meetings during COVID-19

-As coronavirus spreads to more countries around the world, online meetings have become a critical solution for businesses and governments.
+As coronavirus spreads to more countries worldwide, online meetings have become a critical solution for businesses and governments.
 Virtual meetings enable participants to conduct business while following social distancing rules triggered by the pandemic.

 Many professionals are working from home; hence, the need to conduct meetings virtually.
 This new reality prompts organizations to explore ways to use conferencing tools more effectively.
 Online meeting tools make it easier to host conferences uninterrupted.

 To boost engagement during an online meeting, you should resist the temptation to launch straight into the task.
 Doing so compromises relationship building.
-Instead, you need to break the ice by requesting the participants to introduce themselves and briefly share any interesting information.
+Instead, you must break the ice by requesting the participants to introduce themselves and briefly share any interesting information.

 This approach boosts engagement levels by adding a social element to the meeting.
 When participating share something personal, the virtual proceedings simulate in-person interaction.
 On the other hand, you need to invite questions from the panel before the meeting commences.

 These measures provide a sure-fire way to keep the panel engaged.
-Also, consider taking a poll and asking for answers via chat to receive feedback on specific issues.
+Also, consider polling and asking for answers via chat to receive feedback on specific issues.
 Asking questions frequently makes it easier to maintain a personal connection with the participants.
 However, avoid asking open-ended questions that often lead to the dead-air phenomenon.

-Online meetings provide a wide variety of advantages, including the ability to connect from any location.
+Online meetings provide various advantages, including the ability to connect from any location.
 However, participants should not attend public spaces to avoid distractions.
 Places like airport lounges and cafes can make it difficult for a participant to stay focused.
 Ambient noise can be problematic even in home offices.

 On another level, experts advise against cramming too many topics or agendas into a single virtual meeting.
 Try to focus on one or two topics and give the panel a break before introducing a new topic.
 Each segment should be short (maximum 30 minutes) to ensure that participants can remain attentive during the discussions.